gkimpson/alpha-sample-cms/README.md

-A sample CMS project for eCommerce platform
+A sample CMS project for an eCommerce platform